rik511/Bengali-Cloud-Kitchen-Data-Analysis/README.md

+# Bengali Cloud Kitchen Data Analysis Project

-This repository contains the code, data, and documentation for a comprehensive data analysis project focused on optimizing operations for the Bengali Cloud Kitchen.
-The project leverages SQL, DAX expressions, and data visualization techniques to derive insights from the restaurant's database, enabling data-driven decision-making and continuous improvement.
+Welcome to the Bengali Cloud Kitchen Data Analysis Project repository!
+This project is dedicated to optimizing operations for the Bengali Cloud Kitchen by leveraging advanced data analysis techniques.
+We employ SQL, DAX expressions, and data visualization to extract valuable insights from the restaurant's database, facilitating data-driven decision-making and continuous improvement.

-Contents:

-Data:
+## Contents

+### Data
-The dataset used for the analysis, which includes information about orders, customers, menu items, inventory, staff, and other operational details.
+This directory contains the dataset used for the analysis.
+It includes detailed information on:
+- Orders
+- Customers
+- Menu items
+- Inventory
+- Staff
+- Other operational details

-SQL Scripts:
+### SQL Scripts
 A collection of SQL queries used for data extraction, transformation, and analysis.
+The scripts cover:
-Scripts for retrieving key metrics, such as total orders, sales, top-selling items, and customer insights.
+- Key metrics retrieval, such as total orders, sales, top-selling items, and customer insights
-Queries for monitoring inventory levels, ingredient costs, and stock control requirements.
+- Inventory level monitoring, ingredient costs, and stock control requirements
-Scripts for analyzing staff data, including labor costs, shift schedules, and workforce optimization.
+- Staff data analysis, including labor costs, shift schedules, and workforce optimization

-DAX Expressions:
+### DAX Expressions
-A set of DAX expressions utilized within the Power BI environment for performing complex calculations and deriving additional metrics.
+A set of DAX expressions utilized within the Power BI environment for complex calculations and deriving additional metrics.
+These expressions focus on:
-Expressions for sales analysis, inventory management, and staff data calculations.
+- Sales analysis
+- Inventory management
+- Staff data calculations

-Power BI Reports:
+### Power BI Reports
-The Power BI report files containing interactive dashboards for visualizing and exploring the analyzed data.
+This section includes the Power BI report files, featuring interactive dashboards for visualizing and exploring the analyzed data.
+Key dashboards include:
-Dashboards for order activity, stock control requirements, and staff data.

-Documentation:
+- Order activity
+- Stock control requirements
+- Staff data insights

+### Documentation
-A comprehensive report detailing the project's methodology, data exploration, insights, findings, recommendations, and conclusions.
+Comprehensive documentation detailing the project's methodology, data exploration, insights, findings, recommendations, and conclusions.
+This section includes:
+- A detailed report of the project
-Entity-Relationship (ER) diagram of the Bengali Cloud Kitchen database, explaining the structure and relationships between different entities.
+- Entity-Relationship (ER) diagram of the Bengali Cloud Kitchen database, explaining the structure and relationships between different entities
-Markdown files with code explanations, usage instructions, and any additional information required for understanding and reproducing the analysis.
+- Markdown files with code explanations, usage instructions, and any additional information required to understand and reproduce the analysis

-Auxiliary Files:
+### Auxiliary Files
-Any supplementary files or resources required for the analysis, such as external data sources, configuration files, or scripts.
+This directory contains any supplementary files or resources required for the analysis, such as external data sources, configuration files, or additional scripts.

+## Project Overview

+The Bengali Cloud Kitchen Data Analysis Project aims to provide a robust framework for operational optimization.
+By analyzing key metrics and visualizing data trends, the project supports strategic decision-making and operational efficiency.
+The comprehensive approach integrates SQL for data manipulation, DAX for advanced calculations, and Power BI for intuitive data visualization.